Table Of Contents

 Cloudability

 Cloudability is an enterprise-grade platform for tracking cloud costs across providers like Azure and AWS.
-It is a traditional cloud cost management tool.
-That means it is ideal for presenting overall costs, rightsizing resources, and buying recommended Azure Reserved Instances.
+It is a traditional cloud cost management tool, ideal for presenting overall costs, rightsizing resources, and buying recommended Azure Reserved Instances.

 The platform relies on manual tagging to collect, track, and allocate cloud cost metrics.
-Data is available on various factors, such as departments, initiatives, roles, and teams.
+Data on various factors, such as departments, initiatives, roles, and teams, is available.
 In addition, Cloudability lets you identify and shut down unused or idle resources to increase savings.

 4. CloudHealth – Enterprise cost management with security